-Appropriate financial level Financial position to withstand major change Improve efficiency by being aware of the cost of capital even for growth investments
+Appropriate financial level - Financial position to withstand major change Improve efficiency by being aware of the cost of capital even for growth investments

+Risk management

-Risk management Comprehensively view risks and opportunities globally and implement PDCA cycles Mid-term Business Plan
+Comprehensively view risks and opportunities globally and implement PDCA cycles

+Mid-term Business Plan

 We have organized the Pacific Industrial Group Way for each business into four themes as part of "NEXUS-26."
 Regarding stamping, on the basis of on our strength in the field to withstand production fluctuations, we will increase sales and profits by expanding sales and adding value, through body structure proposals based on our contribution to decarbonization, such as reducing weight and cutting CO2 emissions during production.
 In plastic molding, we will leverage our strengths in soundproofing and decorative technology to strengthen sales to new customers, and aim for sustainable growth by developing materials and products based on the circular economy.
 In valves and TPMS, we will aim for development-based business that generates high added value by leveraging our strengths in wireless communication technology and high quality, while creating a new pillar for our business in products for electrified vehicles.
 As for new products, we will upgrade and expand our products launched so far, while strengthening our search for new fields, with the aim of nurturing the data business to solve social issues and become a pillar of our business.
-Growth in each Sales by segment 210.0 billion yen New 2.0 business Asia Europe America Japan 80.0 FY2026 targets Vision by business for FY2030 and FY2026 Drawing up a long-term vision and formulating specific mid-term measures
+Growth in each business and region Sales by segment 210.0 billion yen